 I Am Good At Karate

-Ren Scateni is Head of Programme at Encounters Film Festival.
-They are also a freelance writer and curator mostly interested in experimental and artists' moving image works whose writing has appeared on ArtReview and ArtReview Asia, Hyperallergic, and MUBI Notebook among others.
+This film was chosen by Ren Scateni, Head of Programme at the Encounters Film Festival.
+They are also a freelance writer and curator mostly interested in experimental and artists’ moving image work.
+Their writing has appeared in ArtReview and ArtReview Asia, Hyperallergic, and MUBI Notebook.
 Ren is a Trustee of Alchemy Film & Arts.